 - Finally, you'll move on to soft foods for another couple of weeks before you can eat regular food.

 Because you can't eat as much, the foods you choose to eat really matter.
-Your dietitian will help you put together a lifelong healthy diet that includes fruits and vegetables and emphasizes protein.
+Your dietitian will teach you how to put together a healthy, balanced diet that includes fruits and vegetables and protein.
+Snacks like chips and candy are high in calories and don't have the nutrition you need, so try to avoid them.
 Your dietitian also will recommend vitamin and mineral supplements so you don't miss out on key nutrients.

-Here are some of the problems you might have in the months after gastric sleeve surgery:
+Here are some things to be aware of in the weeks and months after gastric sleeve surgery:

 - If you eat too much food or eat too fast, you might throw up, have diarrhea, or get acid reflux.